hannotify/javas-concurrency-journey-continues/sections/5-scoped-values.md

 - Let's migrate `AnnouncementId` from a thread-local to a scoped value.
 - Call `ScopedValue.where(..)` in `Waiter.announceCourse(courseType)`.
+- Call `ScopedValue.get()` outside of the scope to show what happens.

 - We see that scoped values can only be accessed within the defined scope, leading to a limited lifetime ('how long is it accessible?') and access ('by who is it accessible?').